darthdeus/LightTable-Ruby/README.md

 # Ruby plugin for Light Table

-This is a yet simple (but soon powerful) Ruby plugin for the [Light Table](http://lighttable.com/) editor.
+This is a simple (but soon powerful) Ruby plugin for the [Light Table](http://lighttable.com/) editor.

 ![demo](http://i.imgur.com/pFtzOw3.gif)